 Medical malpractice claims are a bit more complicated than many other types of negligence claims, due to complex statutes of limitations and the need for an expert affidavit to commence the action.
 Another challenge is that the … [Read more...] about Medical Malpractice and the Standard of Care

-When you think of medical malpractice, you probably think of a specific event: The slip of a surgical blade, administration of the wrong medication, or the leaving of a sponge or other object inside a patient after surgery.
-Some … [Read more...] about Misdiagnosis: One of the Deadliest Types of Medical Malpractice
+When you think of medical malpractice, you probably think of a specific event: The slip of a surgical blade, administration of the wrong medication, or a sponge or other object left inside a patient after surgery.
+Some of the … [Read more...] about Misdiagnosis: One of the Deadliest Types of Medical Malpractice